FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 Properties obtain a new status flag "Exposed" which indicates that a property can be considered outside of the object it is defined in.
-More formally, we sligtly adapt the second condition to the $E$ relation defined above:
+More formally, we slightly adapt the second condition to the $E$ relation defined above:

 If $x \in V$ and $y \in V$, $x = \text{ HEAD}$, $x$ represents object $o$, and $y$ is a property of $o$, then $(x, y) \in E$ **unless $y$ is exposed**.
 This